cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 space: development
 </pre>

-Finally, clone an example application (that doesn't require any database services) and push it to deploy:
+Finally, clone an example application that does not require database services and push it to deploy:

 <pre class="terminal">
 $ git clone https://github.com/cloudfoundry-community/cf_demoapp_ruby_rack.git